nerdyLawman/urlchecker/README.rst

 It can also be used to check .html files in the current working directory or take user-supplied urls to check links remotely.

+NOTES: Will handle relative links for remote files but not currently for local.

 Installation
 ------------